hungnguyenvinh/jetson/README.md

 File live-detection.ipynb
 - Live detection face emotions

-The data for training, validation, and testing the model was downloaded from [Google Drive](https://drive.google.com/file/d/1NFapaYLKhER7Z4M_eP4tns9TQ3ywCZU9/view?usp=sharing).
-In the script trainingEmotions.ipynb, the data was divided as folders following: anger, disgust, fear, happy, pain and sad.
+The data for training, validation, and testing the model was downloaded from [Google Drive](https://drive.google.com/file/d/1hcZSaeVNsJEkFV_jsjclOm6gV3qYm0LV/view?usp=sharing).
+In the script training.ipynb, the data was divided as folders following: anger, disgust, fear, happy, pain and sad.

 ## Some note
 - To install the libraries needed to run the above script, I used a virtual environment created with Conda.